 - Older People's Strategy a preventative approach to maintaining health and wellbeing and, when needed, provision of care and support with dignity into older age.
-It looks across several dimensions of aging including; health and healthy living, housing and the home, living in a supportive neighbourhood, keeping connected, getting out and about and income. - o Falls service - falls prevention, treatment and rehabilitation - o Flu vaccination for over 65s improved to 70% take-up - o Carers' Strategy including Integrated Carers' Service - Adult social care services including our enablement service, Keep Independent Through Enablement (KITE), help when leaving hospital, hubs for older people,
+It looks across several dimensions of ageing including health and healthy living, housing and the home, living in a supportive neighbourhood, keeping connected, getting out and about and income. - Falls service falls prevention, treatment and rehabilitation - Flu vaccination for over 65s improved to 70% take-up - o Carers' Strategy including Integrated Carers' Service

-Telecare (sensors and equipment to help you stay safe at home) and community equipment to help at home

-- Social prescribing a way of linking patients in primary care with sources of support within the community. - Day care services offer a vital social lifeline for otherwise socially isolated residents.
-Approximately 500 older people are in contact with 5 services across the borough; this includes a specific programme for Asian older people.
-Age UK provides a volunteer service with 150 older people receiving visits from volunteers. - Good Gym a national organisation that has implemented programmes in the Battersea area 'Coach Runs' pairs individuals who are DBS checked with older people at risk of loneliness and isolation.
-Members run to the location of the elderly person and the pair gets to know each other and develop a social connection.
-Good Gym participants also take part in 'Missions' where runners help socially isolated and elderly people with small jobs or tasks. - Better Care Fund a single pooled budget to support health and social care services working more closely together.
+- Adult social care services including our enablement service, Keep Independent Through Enablement (KITE), help when leaving hospital, hubs for older people, Telecare (sensors and equipment to help you stay safe at home) and community equipment to help at home - Social prescribing a way of linking patients in primary care with sources of support within the community. - Day care services offer a vital social lifeline for otherwise socially isolated residents.
+Approximately 500 older people are in contact with five services across the borough; this includes a specific programme for Asian older people.
+Age UK provides a volunteer service with 150 older people receiving visits from volunteers. - GoodGym a national organisation that has implemented programmes in the Battersea area.
+The 'Coach Runs' programme pairs individuals who are DBS checked with older people at risk of loneliness and isolation - members run to the location of the elderly person and the pair get to know each other and develop a social connection.
+GoodGym participants also take part in 'Mission Runs' where runners help socially isolated and elderly people with small jobs or tasks. - Better Care Fund a single pooled budget to support health and social care services working more closely together.